dataiku/dss-visual-edit/docs/editschema.md

 # Editschema

-The editschema can be used to add specific UI behavior to editable colums.
+The editschema can be used to add specific UI behavior to editable columns.
+It is a JSON array of objects, each object representing a column of the original dataset.

 ## Fields

 For each column of the original dataset you can set the following fields:

 * `name`: name of a column of the original dataset.
 * `type`: allows to override the column's type inferred from the original dataset's schema, or to refine it:
   * `boolean_tick`: formatting and editing of boolean values behaves like a toggle with only 2 states: `true` represented by a green tick icon, and no icon at all otherwise.